studiohyperdrive/nodejs-boilerplate/README.md

 ## Contributions ##

 Contributions through pull requests are more than welcome.
-Make sure you respect the current tools, guidelines and flow to get your improved version accpeted.
+Make sure you respect the current tools, guidelines and flow to get your improved version accepted.

 ## License ##